South Carolina governor awaits bill banning most abortions

 Republican Gov. Henry McMaster has made the abortion ban one of his biggest goals since becoming governor in 2017, repeatedly asking lawmakers to pass and send it to him.
 Republicans gained three seats in the state Senate in 2020, allowing the ban to finally make it through the General Assembly.

 The South Carolina House set up what could be a quick signing ceremony by passing the “South Carolina Fetal Heartbeat and Protection from Abortion Act” on a 79-35 vote Wednesday.
-The House will give it a final procedural vote Thursday before sending it to McMaster.
+The House gave it a final procedural vote Thursday and once the House speaker and Senate president ratify the bill, it will be walked to McMaster's office.

 The bill requires doctors to perform ultrasounds to check for a heartbeat in the fetus.
 If one is detected, the abortion can only be performed if the pregnancy was caused by rape or incest or the mother’s life is in danger.